coderholic/pyradio/windows.md

 To uninstall **PyRadio** you will have to use the "**-u**" (uninstall) parameter.

-This procedure will remove any **Pyradio** files installed in your system, but will leave instact **PyRadio** configuration files or uninstall python, mplayer, or git from your system.
+This procedure will remove any **Pyradio** files installed in your system, but will leave instact **PyRadio** configuration files and python, mplayer and git (if installed).

 To uninstall **PyRadio** open a console (press the **Win** key, type **cmd** and press **ENTER** or if you are on Windows 10, use **Run it as Administrator** as you can see in the following image).